Brane actions, Categorification of Gromov-Witten theory and Quantum K-theory: Introduction

-\textbf{Acknowlegments: } The original motivation for this project was the idea of categorifying Gromov-Witten as suggested by Bertrand To\"{e}n in \cite{MR2483943}.
+The original motivation for this project was the idea of categorifying Gromov-Witten as suggested by Bertrand To\"{e}n in \cite{MR2483943}.
 This was the topic of a weekly seminar ``Gromov-Witten invariants and Derived Algebraic Geometry'' organized in the University of Montpellier in 2012.
 It was there that the idea of brane actions appeared, together with the insight of their connection to Gromov-Witten theory.
 The authors then took the task of adapting these results to Gromov-Witten theory.
 We would like to thank everyone involved in the seminars and in many posterior discussions: Anthony Blanc, Benjamin Hennion, Thierry Mignon and B. To\"{e}n.
 We would particularly like to express our gratitude to B. To\"{e}n for his multiple comments and mathematical insights and for the continuous support during the long gestation period of this paper.
 The key idea of brane actions is due to him.
 Also, special thanks to Benjamin Hennion who gave us crucial insights during different stages of the project.
-Finally, we would also like to express our gratitude to D. Calaque, A. Chiodo, H. Iritani, M. Kontsevich, Y. Manin, M. Porta, T. Sch\"{u}rg, G. Vezzosi and T. Yue Ye for conversations, email changes and many insights related to this project. \\
+We would also like to express our gratitude to D. Calaque, A. Chiodo, H. Iritani, M. Kontsevich, Y. Manin, T. Pantev, M. Porta, T. Sch\"{u}rg, G. Vezzosi and T. Yue YU for conversations, email changes and many insights related to this project. \\ Finally we would like to thank the anonymous referee for this comments, corrections and suggestions that helped improving the paper.